code-monet/sim-gamer-kit/docs/game_guides/issues.md

 because the game loop is slowed down or thrown out of sync by DirectInput FFB commands blocking for longer than the application expects.

+> When the game is not in focus, this issue will go away, but this might be difficult to observe unless you're using windowed or borderless mode in the game.
+MSI Afterburner's FPS-vs-time graph can also be used to catch this behavior.

 ### Fixes

-1. It is possible for such delays to come from USB hubs - try connecting the device directly to a USB slot on the motherboard.
+1. It is possible for such delays to come from USB hubs - try connecting the device directly to a USB port on the motherboard.
 Try different ports as well.
+USB 2 vs 3 shouldn't matter much but worth trying anyway.
 2. It is possible for such delays to happen because of a slow/throttling CPU.
     Try closing non-essential applications.
 Also check that your CPU is performing as expected.
-3. Sometimes this is unavoidable with the physical device you are using.
-In this case, you will need to use [FFFSake](../fffsake/index.md).
+3. Sometimes this is unavoidable with the physical device you are using;
+    you will need to use [FFFSake](../fffsake/index.md).

 ## Zeroed Pedals

-Analog axes have a resting position and an associated value.
+Technically speaking, analog axes have a resting position and an associated value that the application sees.
 Pre-2010, analog axes would give a value of 0 in their resting position - a zeroed axis.
 Contemporary devices have largely ditched this convention for axes that are resting at an end of their travel range rather than the center.

-So, for modern:
+Practically speaking, for modern:

 *   Wheels:
     *   The wheel axis is zeroed